heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/SET_UP_A_WINDOWS_DEVELOPMENT_ENVIRONMENT.md

 ### Check your Windows features

-You can check if WSL is available on your Windows installation by running the following command in a PowerShell terminal as an administrator as seen in the previous section:
+You can check if WSL is available on your Windows installation by running the following command in a PowerShell terminal as administrator as seen in the previous section:

 ```powershell